horus-ci/horus-ci.github.io/documentation/slurm.md

 ---
 layout: default
 title : SLURM
-tagline: Basic Overview on SLURM
+tagline: Basic Overview
 group: documentation
 subnavgroup: documentation
 ---
 {% include JB/setup %}

 SLURM is highly scalable cluster management and job scheduling system for large and small Linux clusters.
-In HORUS, you can use Open OnDemand to access compute resources, run and monitor your work.
+In HORUS, you can use Open OnDemand to access compute resources, run and monitor your work, and download your work result once it's done processing.
 We show here how you can submit a job to a specific SLURM partition.
 If you would like to read more about SLURM, visit the official <a href="https://slurm.schedmd.com/quickstart.html">SLURM Quick Start User Guide</a>

-To be able to submit a SLURM job in HORUS, you would need to know and set some parameters for the SLURM scheduler so that your job can get scheduled on the right resources.
+To be able to submit a SLURM job in HORUS, you would need to know and set some parameters for SLURM scheduler so that your job can get scheduled on the right processing queue.
 To demonstrate this, we'll create a test bash script and set the SLURM parameters in the script as bash comments but with speciffic syntax.

 <h2>Create a New Job</h2>